comicrelief/campaign/docs/platformsh.md

 	|    pr-434 | PR #434: Adding more doc on platform.sh                                 | Active      |
 	+-----------+-------------------------------------------------------------------------+-------------+
 	* - Indicates the current environment

+You can also re-install the Campaign profile if you'd like via Drush, for example if you made big changes to the profile configuration in the middle of a Pull Request.
+You can do this like

+  platform drush -e pr-426 'drush si cr -y --account-pass='admin install_configure_form.update_status_module="[FALSE, FALSE]" -y'